versionpress/versionpress/docs/Dev-Setup.md

 ### Git Bash

-As noted in [Getting started](#getting-started), we only actively test the dev setup in Git Bash, not `cmd.exe` or other shells.
-Git Bash comes with [Git for Windows](https://gitforwindows.org/) and is an awesome shell that allows us to treat Windows similarly to macOS or Linux.
+As noted in [Getting started](#getting-started), we only support Git Bash on Windows, a shell that comes with [Git for Windows](https://gitforwindows.org/). `cmd.exe` or PowerShell will not work as we use Linux-style syntax (single quotes, setting environment variables, etc.) and tools like `curl` or `rm -rf` in scripts.

-The only problematic issue is that Docker messes with paths and for example, trying to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
-It's because Docker will try to prepend `C:/Program Files/Git` for some reason; [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) and you'll be fine.
+Git Bash is generally an awesome shell, the only problems you might encounter are related to paths.
+For example, Docker messes with them and when you try to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
+Docker prepends `C:/Program Files/Git` for some reason but you can [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) or use double slash like `//bin/bash`.

-Overall, if you see a path issue like that, just prepend `/` to it.
-For example, try `//var/ww/html` instead of `/var/www/html`.

 ### Docker for Windows